Welcome to the Orange Countywide Oversight Board Website

 The OCOB has fiduciary responsibility to the holders of obligations and taxing entities that benefit from distributions of property tax revenue (Health and Safety Code § 34179(i)).
 Debts and contract obligations are paid through a mechanism called the Redevelopment Obligation Payment Schedule (ROPS).
 Each year, the OCOB must approve the ROPS and submit it to the state Department of Finance by February 1, which then makes final determinations authorizing debt payments.

-The next meeting of the Orange Countywide Oversight Board will be on Tuesday, January 21, 2020 at 8:30 AM at the Rancho Santiago Community College District, 2323 N. Broadway, Board Room, Santa Ana, California 92706.
+The next meeting of the Orange Countywide Oversight Board will be on Tuesday, September 21, 2021 at 8:30 AM, Sixth Floor Conference Room, 2099 South State College Blvd, Anaheim.